rlite/rlite/README.md

     int rina_flow_alloc_wait(int wfd)

-This function waits for the completion of a flow allocation procedure previosuly initiated with a call to `rina_flow_alloc()` with the `RINA_F_NOWAIT` flag set.
+This function waits for the completion of a flow allocation procedure previously initiated with a call to `rina_flow_alloc()` with the `RINA_F_NOWAIT` flag set.
 The wfd file descriptor must match the one returned by `rina_flow_alloc()`.
 On success, it returns a file descriptor that can be subsequently used with standard I/O system calls to exchange SDUs on the flow and